January Gardening Tips

 While many people are still recovering from the holiday season, avid gardeners know that January is the time to start thinking about getting started with your home garden.
 Seed catalogs are arriving in mailboxes all over the nation, tempting the gardener that is staring out the frosty window and dreaming of spring.

 The good news is that you can get that green thumb active again and find home garden tips to get you started.
 There are plenty of gardening projects to do, beginning in January.
-Remember, the OSU Extension is always an excellent resource for Oregon gardeners .

-One of the most enjoyable gardening activities for this month is ordering seeds.
+One of the most enjoyable gardening activities for this month is buying seeds.
 You may want to take the time to draw out your garden plot on graph paper.
 This will ensure that you have the correct amount of seeds for each variety that you are planning.
 Pre-planning is one of the best home garden tips and will save you not only time, but money.
 Luckily, the influx of seed catalogs should give you plenty of options.

 Determine Last Spring Frost